5 Minutes With...

-A collection of posts where we talk to some of the riders who make up our sport
+A collection of interviews where we talk to some of the people who make up our sport

 The Racing Collective describe themeselves as 'a community of self-supported racers who love wild places'.
 With an already full calender or exciting Trans and XDuro trials, we discover plans for the 2020 GBDuro and environmental priorities in endurance events.

 Two-time winner of the Hope 1000 sits down with us to discuss his 2020 win and the new course record.

 Lewis Ciddor is no stranger to the start lists of races around the world.
 He won Tour Divide in 2018 and he's kicked off 2020 with a win in his home state of Victoria in Australia.
 We had a quick chat with him as soon as his heart rate returned to rest pace.

 Joint Italy Divide winners chat to us about that famous finish and spill the beans on what's next for both of them.

 Jennifer Doohan has made a name for herself in ultra-endurance photography.
 From humble beginnings, she went on to capture the Trans Atlantic Way Race and more recently the Silk Road Mountain Race.
 Find out more about Jennifer's passion of race photography.